Skablam/flask-spawn/README.md

 spawn new anotherapp -v hello -v login -v logout
 ```

-### Add Routes
+### Adding a Data View

 If you are building an api then you don't want to render a template, so option
--r or --route adds a route that returns a string.
+-dv or --dataview adds a route that returns a Response class.
 ```
-spawn new anotherapp -r goodbye
+spawn new anotherapp -dv goodbye
 ```
-The above command creates an app called anotherapp and adds a route /goodbye.
+The above command creates an app called anotherapp and adds a view /goodbye.

 This option can be used multiple times to create many routes:
 ```
-spawn new anotherapp -r goodbye -r ciao -r adios
+spawn new anotherapp -dv goodbye -dv ciao -dv adios
 ```

 ### Add Templates